Factors contributing to the transformation toward progressive social justice consciousness among evangelical christians

 As a conservative, Evangelical Christian, the Social Justice and Equity class at Hamline University awakened me to the realities of injustice.
 As I shared my new understandings with other Evangelicals, responses varied from acceptance to rejection.
 These contradictory responses generated my question, What factors contribute to a transformation of progressive social justice consciousness among Evangelical Christians?
 In addition to works by many Biblical scholars, the work of philosophers including Mezirow, Freire and Kohlberg laid for me a theoretical foundation of transformation.
 My goal was to discover how others are experiencing transformation.
 By interviewing and analyzing the experiences of transformed Evangelical leaders, I was able to elicit an understanding of what factors led to their transformation as it relates to social action.
 As a result, I identified what motivated change for my participants, what factors played a role in their transformation, and what characteristics are displayed in their work today.

 Keillor, Melanie, "Factors contributing to the transformation toward progressive social justice consciousness among evangelical christians" (2007).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 2000.

 This document is currently not available here.